 Intellectual Property Litigation

 The IP Group litigates patent, trademark, copyright, unfair competition, and trade secret matters before federal and state courts, arbitration panels, and alternative dispute resolution forums.
 Team members include focused Hatch-Waxman litigators representing brand pharmaceutical clients in major drug patent litigations, particularly in the District of New Jersey, as well as litigators concentrating in cases involving sophisticated electronic, networking, and computer technologies.
 Our IP attorneys devise and execute litigation strategies that are cost effective and fully compatible with the business objectives of our clients, whether in court, before the ITC, or at arbitration.
 Our litigation management approach leverages the Gibbons technology platform for electronic document management and seamless communication and integration among the litigation team members and the client.
 Our IP litigators typically team with the Gibbons E-Discovery Task Force to create workable and efficient e-discovery plans.

 In the patent area, members of the Group have handled litigation matters involving technologies ranging from pharmaceutical compounds, medical apparatuses, telecommunications, motion simulators, dynamic electronic sensors, internet/e-commerce software, air and water filtering devices, optical devices, plastics, and even multidimensional trading cards.
 The firm’s strategy for staffing patent litigation matters is to have an intellectual property litigator work together with one of the Group’s “technical” attorneys with scientific experience in the relevant patented technology.

 The Intellectual Property Group’s litigation experience also extends to trademark, copyright, and trade secret matters.
-Litigators within the Group regularly handle on a nationwide and overseas basis trademark and copyright infringement and dilution matters involving internet commercial web sites, “cybersquatting,” pirated and “knock-off” commercial goods, domain name disputes, foreign and domestic customs seizures, and international and domestic licensing and distribution disputes.
-Recognizing the continued development of internet technology and the tremendous expansion of e-commerce a means of transacting business, the Gibbons Intellectual Property Group has made a sound commitment to forging creative alternatives to protecting and enforcing its clients’ trademark, copyright, and trade secret rights in the worldwide market.
+Litigators within the Group regularly handle, on a nationwide and overseas basis, trademark and copyright infringement and dilution matters involving internet commercial websites, “cybersquatting,” pirated and “knock-off” commercial goods, domain name disputes, foreign and domestic customs seizures, and international and domestic licensing and distribution disputes.
+Recognizing the continued development of internet technology and the tremendous expansion of e-commerce as a means of transacting business, the Gibbons Intellectual Property Group has made a sound commitment to forging creative alternatives to protecting and enforcing its clients’ trademark, copyright, and trade secret rights in the worldwide market.